-Muscle Relaxant: Valium may be prescribed to help ease tightness in your abdomen.
+Muscle Relaxant: Valium may be prescribed to help ease muscle spasms or tightness.

-Antibiotic: You will likely have an antibiotic for 1 week after surgery.
+Antibiotic: You will likely have an antibiotic to take for 1 week after surgery

 If you are taking narcotic pain medications you may experience some constipation.
 Drink plenty of water and eat plenty of fiber in your diet.
 Consider a fiber supplement such as Metamucil®, FiberCon®, or Citrucel®.
 It is okay to take over the counter stool softeners once or twice daily such as Docusate or Colace® found at your local drug store.